Putin takes formal step to regain Kremlin top job

 LASHING OUT

-The White House has expressed serious concern about the conduct of the election and Russia said Tuesday that U.S. criticism was "unacceptable."
+The White House has expressed serious concern about the conduct of the election and Russia said on Tuesday that U.S. criticism was "unacceptable".

-European observers said the election was slanted in favor of United Russia and marked by indications of ballot-box stuffing.
+European observers said the election was slanted in favour of United Russia and marked by indications of ballot-box stuffing.

-U.S. Secretary of State Hillary Clinton, in Lithuania for an Organization for Security and Cooperation in Europe (OSCE) meeting, suggested Tuesday that it was neither free nor fair.
+U.S. Secretary of State Hillary Clinton, in Lithuania for an Organisation for Security and Cooperation in Europe (OSCE) meeting, suggested on Tuesday that it was neither free nor fair.

-Russia Foreign Minister Sergei Lavrov said Wednesday that Clinton's actions showed "disrespect" to the 56-member OSCE.
+Russia Foreign Minister Sergei Lavrov said on Wednesday that Clinton's actions showed "disrespect" to the 56-member OSCE.

 "This (OSCE) is not Hyde Park, this is not Triumph Square in Moscow, where speakers arrive to pour out their soul and then turn around and leave, not listening to others," he said.